progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--The `-\-tree-filter` option runs the specified command after each checkout of the project and then recommits the results.
 In this case, you remove a file called passwords.txt from every snapshot, whether it exists or not.
 If you want to remove all accidentally committed editor backup files, you can run something like `git filter-branch -\-tree-filter "rm -f *~" HEAD`.-->

 Die Option `--tree-filer` führt den nachfolgenden Befehl nach jedem Auschecken eines Commits des Projekts aus und checkt danach das Ergebnis wieder ein.
-In diesem Beispiel, wird die Datei "passwords.txt" aus jedem Schnappschuss entfernt, unabhängig davon, ob sie existiert oder nicht.
+In diesem Beispiel, wird die Datei „passwords.txt“ aus jedem Schnappschuss entfernt, unabhängig davon, ob sie existiert oder nicht.
 Ein anderes Beispiel wäre es, alle Backup-Dateien eines Texteditors aus dem Repository zu löschen.
 Dazu kann man in etwa den Befehl `git filter-branch -\-tree-filter "rm -f *~" HEAD` ausführen.

 <!--You’ll be able to watch Git rewriting trees and commits and then move the branch pointer at the end.
 It’s generally a good idea to do this in a testing branch and then hard-reset your master branch after you’ve determined the outcome is what you really want.
 To run `filter-branch` on all your branches, you can pass `-\-all` to the command.-->

 Git informiert Dich über den Fortschritt dieses Vorgangs und Du siehst, wie jeder Commit angepasst wird und der Zeiger auf den Branch auf den letzten Commit gesetzt wird.
 Es ist empfehlenswert, diesen Befehl in einem Testzweig durchzuführen.
 Wenn das Ergebnis, wie gewünscht ausfällt, kann man danach den Master Branch auf diesen Testzweig setzen.
 Wenn man an den Befehl `filter-branch` die Option `--all` anfügt, führt Git diesen Vorgang für jeden vorhandenen Zweig aus.

 <!--#### Making a Subdirectory the New Root ####-->
 #### Aus einem Unterverzeichnis das neue Wurzelverzeichnis machen ####

 <!--Suppose you’ve done an import from another source control system and have subdirectories that make no sense (trunk, tags, and so on).
 If you want to make the `trunk` subdirectory be the new project root for every commit, `filter-branch` can help you do that, too:-->

 Wenn man zum Beispiel ein Projekt aus einem anderen Versionskontrollwerkzeug in Git importiert, gibt es dort oft Verzeichnisse, die in Git nicht relevant sind, zum Beispiel trunk, tags, usw..
-Wenn man also das Unterverzeichnis "trunk" das neue Wurzelverzeichnis machen will, kann man dies mit Hilfe von `filter-branch` umsetzen:
+Wenn man also das Unterverzeichnis „trunk“ das neue Wurzelverzeichnis machen will, kann man dies mit Hilfe von `filter-branch` umsetzen:

 	$ git filter-branch --subdirectory-filter trunk HEAD
 	Rewrite 856f0bf61e41a27326cdae8f09fe708d679f596f (12/12)